- Personal Stories

 The following two tabs change content below.

 As founder of Living Well With Epilepsy, Jessica brings a unique perspective to this leading epilepsy blog.
 She was diagnosed with epilepsy as a teen, after having several grand mal seizures.
-She also has 20+ years experience in marketing.
+She is About.com's Epilepsy expert and has 20+ years experience in marketing.
 You can find her on Twitter, Facebook, and Google+.
 Jessica also regularly speaks on the topics of Navigating Social Media and Epilepsy Awareness.

 Latest posts by Jessica Keenan Smith (see all)